Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 1. the overall coffee consumption
 2. the users coffee consumption
 3. the amount of single and double coffee consumed
-4. the users coffee consumption compared to the overall ones
+4. the users coffee consumption compared to the overall consumption

 The JavaScript framework  *chart.js* supplied us with some interesting chart types for example the "Radar-Chart" or "Doughnut-Chart".

 **statisticsController.js** & **statistics.html**

 The procedure is rather simple.
 The statisticsController sends a request to the backend in order to get the necessary data.
-Then the data will be process according to the requierements of the diagramm type.
-Ensuing the diagramm is filled with the matching data.
+Then the data will be processed according to the requierements of the diagramm type.
+Consequently the diagramms are filled with the matching data.

 ### Tutorials